 Early in 2000 the board recognised the need for a more professional approach to management of the business.
 It was considered the entity was operating as an association and needed a new direction towards operating more as a business.
 This involved changes in senior staff with external business skills to improve the operational and financial management of the business.
 The Home is now well placed amongst its peers on all levels of measurement including meeting all accreditation standards.

 Matthew Flinders Home Inc. also operates a Day Centre and Day Therapy program to meet the needs of clients from the community.
-MFH also delivers care in the Home with 5 Level 1 packages 10 Level 2 packages, 5 Level 3 packages and 15 Level 4 packages.
+MFH also delivers care in the Home with Home Care Packages Level 1 to Level 4.
 The Board of Directors maintains a 5 year strategic plan to ensure all opportunities of expansion and or beneficial changes or renovations are recognised, planned for and resolved where possible.